kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 ### Configuration

-The CPU Manager is an alpha feature in Kubernetes v1.8.
-It was enabled by default as a beta feature since v1.10.
+The CPU Manager feature is currently in beta and is enabled by default.

 The CPU Manager policy is set with the `--cpu-manager-policy` kubelet option.
 There are two supported policies: